The Kickback (band): A clutch of EPs

 After releasing "Great Self Love" in 2010 and "Mea Culpa Mea Culpa" in 2011, they received attention from Rolling Stone's Hype Monitor blog as well as Chicago music critic and Sound Opinions contributor Jim DeRogatis.
+Guitarist Jonny Ifergan joined the band around this time, the longest tenured musician in the group after Yost.

-After a few years of writing and recording demos, the band was ready to record their debut LP.
-A milestone moment came when the band, with humor and bravado, sent their demos to Jim Eno from Spoon (one of Billy’s primary modern artistic inspirations).
-Jim responded favorably and got in touch with the band.
+After years of prepping for their debut album, the band enlisted Spoon drummer and producer Jim Eno.
+The band tracked the record at Eno's Public Hi-Fi Studios in Austin, Texas, sleeping together in a friend's living room at night.

 Sorry All Over the Place

 The Kickback's debut LP was released September 18, 2015, on Jullian Records.
 It was recorded and produced by Jim Eno at his studio Public Hi-Fi in Austin, Texas.
 Consequence of Sound announced the album and premiered the track "White Lodge" on June 15, 2015.
 Grantland called the track "a witty, nervy, and melodic dagger that exudes dread without completely giving up on the possibility of transcendence."
 The Nerdist premiered the full album and said "[The Kickback's] extremely competent, catchy debut effort Sorry All Over the Place belies how nimbly the group is able to transition from ballad to Smashing Pumpkins-esque rock outbursts, to extended instrumental jams."